 One day, when we were relaxing by Neptune's Reef and Pool, we decided to stay in our swimsuits and have burgers for lunch at the poolside Trident Grill.
 A calypso band played Yellow Bird and other island melodies as we ate.

-It's only one of several musical groups on board.
-On one walk about the ship, we heard the Grand Princess musicians playing the Blue Danube in the Piazza atrium, a cabaret singer crooning in the Promenade Lounge piano bar, a trio creating romantic music in the Wheelhouse Bar, a 50s sock hop in the Explorers Lounge and dance music in One5 Lounge on the 15th deck.
+It was only one of several musical groups on board.
+On one walk about the ship, we heard the Grand Princess musicians playing the Blue Danube in the Piazza atrium, a cabaret singer in the Crooner's Lounge, a trio creating romantic music in the Wheelhouse Bar, a 50s sock hop in the Explorers Lounge and dance music in One5 Lounge on the 15th deck.

-The casino lured us in with holographic images of fish, seashells and coral and a fibre-optic ceiling that changed from dawn to dusk every twenty minutes.
+The casino lured us in with holographic images of fish, seashells and coral and a fiber-optic ceiling that changed from dawn to dusk every twenty minutes.

-Entertainment included Las Vegas-style show, with energetic performers in feathered costumes, laser light displays and a hypnotist.
-We saw two or three performances each night, in a futile attempt to see them all.
-(Shows change nightly.)
+Entertainment included Las Vegas-style shows, with energetic performers in feathered costumes, laser light displays and a hypnotist.
+From comedy shows to outdoor movies, we saw two or three performances each night, in a futile attempt to see them all.
 Invariably, we slept in the following morning, missing our power walk around the ship.

 No problem.
 The Grand Princess fitness program offered step aerobics, thigh-toning, body-sculpting and supervised gym activities throughout the day.
 (The equipment is top notch.)
 At the Lotus Spa, we burned up calories in the swim-against-the current lap pool, then relaxed with top-to-toe massages.